Fairchild F8: FAIR-BUG

 The Fairchild F8 microcomputer was made available in late 1975 to electronic design engineers.
 The board has three large scale integration devices packaged in 40-pin ICs: CPU, PSU, and SMI.
 This circuit board performed as a 1 KB 8-bit personal computer which interfaced to a Teletype.
 The design permitted additional interfaces to floppy disk and other devices.
-A program called Fairbug, which resided in a 1K PSU, allowed users to view and change memory and registers, and test programs written in the machine code.
+A program called FAIR-BUG, which resided in a 1K PSU, allowed users to view and change memory and registers, and test programs written in the machine code.
 This device appeared at the beginning of the transition from time shared computers to personal computers.

 Fairchild provided development and evaluation kits for the F8, these kits included a 3851A PSU (Program Storage Unit) which contained a monitor in mask ROM, vectored to start at address 0x8080.
 At power-on, the ROM was entered.
 The ROM monitor was referred to in Fairchild literature as FAIR-BUG.
 The FAIR-BUG monitor is a constellation of routines for assisting product development engineers who interacted with FAIR-BUG from a Teletype.
 Fairchild extended FAIR-BUG as KD-BUG, for use with a keyboard and display.

 FAIR-BUG main commands are single ASCII characters drawn from the set {A, B, C, D, E, F, G, I, L, M, N, P, R, S, W}.
 Register and memory locations were keyed in as parameters immediately after the command identifier.
 For example, the command M02F0-02FF results in the content of 16 bytes of memory being typed out by the Teletype.
 FAIR-BUG commands address all memory locations and all registers.
 These locations can be examined or modified by the programmer.

 FAIR-BUG contains five subroutines which are used in processing commands: Input 2 ASCII bytes; Output 1 ASCII byte; Output the string CR, LF, Null; Output 1 ASCII byte; Input 1 ASCII byte from a Parallel Input Device.
 FAIR-BUG is essentially a random-access management routine for all memory, both RAM and ROM, and all registers including program counter, data counter, and scratchpad.
 The programmer is given the ability to plant any of the 70+ machine code instructions or operands into memory locations.
 The programmer can then use the G command to load a specific address into the program counter and execute the routine at that address.

 The objective in providing the FAIR-BUG routines in 1975 was to assist engineers in speeding up the creation of applications for the F8 ICs.